bmaum321/Weather-App--XML/README.md

 The application is structured to follow the clean architecture design pattern.
 Inner layers such as the domain and data/use cases are located in the core module.
-The outer framework and presentation layers reside in the app module utlizing the MVVM pattern with flow
+The outer framework and presentation layers reside in the app module utilizing the MVVM pattern with flow

 Some Highlights include: